A Luna \'etale slice theorem for algebraic stacks: Global applications

 \begin{proof} Let $A=\Gamma(S,\oh_S)$; then $\AA^1_S = \Spec A[t]$ and $V(t) = [S/\GG_m]$.
 If $\cF \in\Coh([\AA^1_S/\GG_m])$, then we claim that there exists an integer $n\gg 0$ such that the natural surjection $\Gamma(\cF) \to \Gamma(\cF/t^n\cF)$ is bijective.
 Now every coherent sheaf on $[\AA^1_S/\GG_m]$ is a quotient of a finite direct sum of coherent sheaves of the form $p^*\cE_l$, where $\cE_l$ is the weight $l$ representation of $\GG_m$ and $p\co [\AA^1_S/\GG_m] \to [S/\GG_m]$ is the natural map.
 It is enough to prove that $\Gamma(p^*\cE_l) \to \Gamma(p^*\cE_l/t^n p^*\cE_l)$ is bijective, or equivalently, that $\Gamma((t^n) \otimes p^*\cE_l) = 0$.
 But $(t^n) = p^*\cE_n$ and $\Gamma(p^*\cE_{n+l})=0$ if $n+l>0$, hence for all $n\gg 0$.
 We conclude that $\Gamma(\cF) \to \ilim_n \Gamma(\cF/t^n\cF)$ is bijective.
 What remains can be proven analogously to Theorem \ref{key-theorem}. \end{proof}

-\begin{proposition} Let $W$ be an excellent algebraic space over a field $k$ and $G$ be an algebraic group acting on $W$.
+\begin{proposition} Let $W$ be an excellent algebraic space over a field $k$ and let $G$ be an algebraic group acting on $W$.
 Let $Z \subseteq W$ be a $G$-invariant closed subspace.
 Suppose that $[W/G]$ is coherently complete along $[Z/G]$.
-Let $X$ be a noetherian algebraic space over $k$ with an action of $G$.
-Then the natural map is bijective. \end{proposition}
+Let $\cX$ be a noetherian algebraic stack over $k$ with affine stabilizers with an action of $G$.
+Then the natural map